 MM: In the end he can be trusted.

 AP: Yes, he can be trusted.

-MM: What happens when a congregation…the pastor is transformed, has a revised ministry, and the congregation catches some of this vision?
+MM: What happens when the pastor is transformed, has a revised ministry, and the congregation catches some of this vision?
 How would the congregational life be transformed by a renewed understanding of who Jesus is?

 I’m not a great lover of dentistry, but it’s a necessary reality.
 My dentist gets the list every morning of the patients, and before a patient has come through the door, he prays for every patient.
 That’s a Christian dentist — that even drilling teeth and scraping plaque is done for the glory of the Lord.
 Paul says do all things in Christ — not just Sunday morning or pious things — so drive your car in Christ, make love and have babies in Christ, grade papers, teach a class in Christ, pay your taxes in Christ.
 What does it mean to live in Christ in all things, so that we concretize this reality that has personally claimed us, and whose name is Jesus and who is at work doing what he is always doing — bringing in the reign of God.

-MM: But for some people this is a little stretch.
+MM: This will transform people’s understanding of who they are, but for some people this is a little stretch.

 MM: And his culture rejected him.

 AP: Right.
 What does it mean to have a Jesus who might be a provocateur in our culture… I’m a Scot, I’m not an American.
 Just to say something that’s deliberately provocative, what would it mean for our thinking and acting if we were to say that I trust that Jesus is Lord, what therefore does that mean for defense policy?
 What does that mean for economic policy?
 If he’s Lord of all, not just of a little religious parcel of my life, but Lord of all — and I’m a Christian and I’m a defense contractor — nothing wrong with being a defense contractor — what does that mean for the ethics of my defense contracting?
 Or I’m in the military — what does that mean for my ethics as a soldier?